spiceai/spiceai/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in Spice AI!
+Thank you for your interest in Spice.ai!

 This project welcomes contributions and suggestions.

 Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.

-This document provides the guidelines for how to contribute to the Spice AI project.
+This document provides the guidelines for how to contribute to the Spice.ai project.

 ## Issues